camdengrieh/vibe-prop/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with Vibe Trading, follow the steps below:

-1. Install the latest version of Scaffold-ETH 2
+1. Install the latest version of Vibe Trading

 ```
 npx create-eth@latest